zzt0504/DeepSeek-VL2/README.md

 import torch
 from transformers import AutoModelForCausalLM

-from deepseek_vl.models import DeepseekVLV2Processor, DeepseekVLV2ForCausalLM
+from deepseek_vl2.models import DeepseekVLV2Processor, DeepseekVLV2ForCausalLM
-from deepseek_vl.utils.io import load_pil_images
+from deepseek_vl2.utils.io import load_pil_images

 # specify the path to the model